Do Stepchildren Have Inheritance Rights?

 Leave them a gift from or a percentage of your estate in your will:

 Name your stepchild as part of your will like you would any other beneficiary.
 You can designate them a set amount or direct that they receive a percentage of whatever your estate is worth at the time of your death.

 Make them a beneficiary of a trust:

-You can create a trust and make them the executor or beneficiary.
-You can even create a special-needs trust for stepchildren who are minors or who are challenged physically or mentally.
+You can create a trust and make them the Executor or beneficiary.
+You can even create a Minor’s Trust or a Special-needs Trust for stepchildren who are under age or who are challenged physically or mentally.

 Make them a beneficiary of your life insurance policy or a financial account:

 Some accounts and policies, such as life insurance and retirement funds, are not included in what a will addresses.
 You can gift some of these funds to your stepchildren by designating them as beneficiaries on the accounts.

 Questions to Ask about Your Blended Family